thxie/RLLNP/README.md

 2.Use RLLNP tool to check whether there is gene name duplication problem or gene end sequence duplication problem in the prey library file and the bait library file.

-    //The quality inspection results will be directly output to the console.
+    // The quality inspection results will be directly output to the console.
 You can use the [>] symbol to redirect IO. java -jar RLLNP. jar -a Prey_ test. csv -b Bait_ test.csv

 3.1.
 Use the semi global alignment algorithm and the unique alignment algorithm were used to obtain the protein interaction information between the prey library and the bait library in the RLL-Y2H sequencing data.

 The library quality inspection step [2] can be carried out together with the comparison step.
 If the pre library information or the bait library information is wrong, the following comparison step will not be carried out.

-    //The [-o] parameter of this command carries the default attribute: [./output/[-f parameter carries the file name]_ PPIsResult.csv] java -jar RLLNP. jar -a Prey_ test. csv -b Bait_ test. csv -f test.fq. gz
+    // The [-o] parameter of this command carries the default attribute: [./output/[-f parameter carries the file name]_ PPIsResult.csv] java -jar RLLNP. jar -a Prey_ test. csv -b Bait_ test. csv -f test.fq. gz

 3.2.
 The [-o] parameter can also be added to specify the output file name